sendinblue/APIv3-nodejs-library/docs/TransactionalEmailsApi.md

 //apiKey.apiKeyPrefix = 'Token';

-// Configure API key authorization: partner-key var partnerKey = defaultClient.authentications['partner-key'];
+// Configure API key authorization: partner-key var partner-key = defaultClient.authentications['partner-key'];
-partnerKey.apiKey = 'YOUR API KEY';
+partner-key.apiKey = 'YOUR API KEY';
 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
-//partnerKey.apiKeyPrefix = 'Token';
+//partner-key.apiKeyPrefix = 'Token';

 var apiInstance = new SibApiV3Sdk.TransactionalEmailsApi();

 var opts = {
-  'limit': 50, // Number | Number limitation for the result returned 'offset': 0, // Number | Beginning point in the list to retrieve from.
+  'limit': 2500, // Number | Number limitation for the result returned 'offset': 0, // Number | Beginning point in the list to retrieve from.
   'startDate': "startDate_example", // String | Mandatory if endDate is used.
 Starting date of the report (YYYY-MM-DD).
 Must be lower than equal to endDate
   'endDate': "endDate_example", // String | Mandatory if startDate is used.
 Ending date of the report (YYYY-MM-DD).
 Must be greater than equal to startDate